vapor/docs/3.0/docs/getting-started/routing.md

 let router = try EngineRouter.default()
 ```

-There are two APIs available, one is supplied by the `Routing` library and a set of helpers is available in Vapor itself.
+There are two APIs available, a low level API is supplied by the `Routing` library and a simpler, higher level API is available in Vapor itself.

 We recommend using the helpers and will continue to describe those here.